nabeelvalley/docs/src/content/docs/javascript/knex.md

+---
+published: true
+title: Interacting with SQL using Knex
+---

 [[toc]]

 Knex is a library for Node.js which supports for a variety of SQL databases and allows us to generate and run queries against them